erghjunk/esri-ArcPy-logisticsBackEnd/README.md

 To try this script live, dump all contents of this repo into a directory and uncompress logistics.gdb.
 Requires ArcGIS or ArcPro as well as the python package "geopy."

+The live implementation of this tool utilizes a different (and better) geocoding service which is left out here for the purpose of hiding my API key.

 Live application where this GP is utlized (widget is in UR of UI): https://mapwv.gov/crc/

 Associated geoprocessing service: https://appservices.wvgis.wvu.edu/arcgis/rest/services/CRC/CRCTool/GPServer/turnrow%20logistics%20sharing%20tool/